 The Invoice Response enables the sender to provide a textual note that may give comments or instructions that apply to the whole resonse.

-<cbc:Note>General textual note.</cbc:Note>
+<cbc:Note>Please refer to previous email exchange regarding this invoice. </cbc:Note>

 Sending and receiving parties